fkie-cad/talk/README.md

 - /ia Input data as ascii text.
 - /iu Input data as unicode (utf-16) text.
 - /if Input data from binary file.
+- /if Input data is read from the binary file from <path>.
+- /ir Input data will be filled with <size> random bytes.
+- /is Input data will be filled with <size> 'A's.

  **Other**
 - /s Duration of a possible sleep after device io.